 2. What Happened on 9/11?

-PBS has a list of lesson plans and information that deals with the topics of “peace, tolerance, war, patriotism, geography, and other related issues.”
+PBS has a list of lesson plans and information that deals with the topics of “peace, tolerance, war, patriotism, geography, and other related issues” that are good to cover with September 11 lessons.

-The Constitutional Rights Foundation (CRF) has a list of online lessons and resources that covers terrorism, traumatic events, and more.
+The Constitutional Rights Foundation (CRF) has a lessons and resources that outlawing hate, including specific events in history (like the 9/11 event).

 5. Helping America Cope

-Helping America Cope is a free guide “to help parents and children cope with the anniversary of the September 11, 2001 terrorist attacks, and will assist with fears and feelings in the wake of the attacks, the ongoing war on terrorism and continued terrorist threats.”
+Helping America Cope is a free guide to help parents and children cope with the anniversary of the September 11, 2001 attacks, and covers dealing with continued threats.

 They also have a free download, Helping Children Cope with the Challenges of War and Terrorism.